r3n112/Stratus-Bloxflip/README.md

 # Use the code however you wish

-The bot uses pycord https://docs.pycord.dev/en/stable/ The bot should work instantly if you place all the files into a pterodactyl python bot server
+The bot uses pycord https://docs.pycord.dev/en/stable/ The bot should work instantly if you place all the files into a pterodactyl python bot server however it may say you need to install packages just install them